 For older children that can stand or kneel, there is a risk that the monitor could be used as a foothold for them to climb out of the cot, alongside a strangulation risk with any cables.

 Always keep any wires, cords or cables well out of the way of babies and toddlers.
 As your baby gets bigger and older, keep checking regularly that he or she still can't reach them.

-Ideally they should be placed at least a metre (or 3ft) away from a cot, crib or play area.
+Ideally, the baby monitor should be placed at least one metre (or 3ft) away from a cot, crib or play area.

 Baby monitors with a motion sensor mat or pads

 Some baby monitors come with motion sensors.
 These are marketed as a tool to protect against sudden infant death syndrome (SIDS), also known as cot death.

 The motion-sensor pads or mat detects your baby's movements, even the slightest ones.
 If your baby stops moving for more than 20 seconds, an alarm sounds and red lights flash.

 Some parents find them really reassuring, however they can cause more worry when false alarms happen, and you may find they create more anxiety.

 Infant safety charity The Lullaby Trust says there's no evidence that this kind of monitoring can prevent SIDS.

 Choose a baby monitor and the optional extras that will suit you and your baby best.